circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 ## Introduction

-This page, and its associated recipes, describes how you can perform specific tasks using a set of steps and instructions, including code snippets and examples, to ensure your CircleCI pipeline is properly configured.
+This page, and its associated recipes, describes how you can perform specific configuration tasks.
+Recipes include code snippets and examples for you to customize to fit your projects.
 Each recipe in this cookbook relates to a single task that you can perform on the CircleCI platform using your own resources in addition to CircleCI resources such as CircleCI orbs.

 ### What Are CircleCI Orbs?
 {:.no_toc}